katsuhisamaruyama/jxmetrics/README.md

 ### From a release

-You can directly download jar files of jxplatform2 on [GitHub](<https://github.com/katsuhisamaruyama/jxmetrics/tree/master/org.jtool.jxmetrics/releases>).
+You can directly download jar files of JxMetrics on [GitHub](<https://github.com/katsuhisamaruyama/jxmetrics/tree/master/org.jtool.jxmetrics/releases>).

 ### From the sources